Dial 999 (1955 film): Cast

+Production

+The film was a production of Todon, the company of Donna Reed and her husband Tony Owen.

 Critical reception

 The Monthly Film Bulletin wrote: "An uninspired and novelettish thriller, taken at such a slow pace that not even the final chase develops any real excitement.
 Mona Freeman cannot do much with the loyal wife, and Gene Nelson is inclined to overplay as the thoroughly unlikable Greg."

 Kine Weekly wrote: "There are a few inconsistencies In Its script, but most of the players are on their toes and vital teamwork leads to genuine heart throbs, plus ultimate tension. ...
 The picture stretches credulity to the full, but, despite the fact that the behaviour of some of its leading characters is a little odd and that the police give them too much rope, it furnishes moving and exciting thick thick ear."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Seat-gripper thriller whose tension increases nicely."